Skip to content

 The eIDAS Regulation defines three different types of electronic signatures, each with a different level of security and legal validity.
 The choice of signature type depends on the nature of the document, requirements for identity verification, and the need for evidence in case of a dispute.

-An Electronic Signature – also known as a Basic Electronic Signature – refers to any electronic method by which a person indicates their intent to sign a document.
+An Electronic Signature – also known as a Simple Electronic Signature (SES) – refers to any electronic method by which a person indicates their intent to sign a document.
 For example:

 • Inserting an image of a signature into a document